andrefmonteiro/andrefmonteiro/README.md

-Passionate about engaging user experiences and abstractions.
+Passionate about building engaging user experiences and abstractions.

-Currently studying Computer Science @ University of Porto.
+Studying Computer Science @ University of Porto.
+Available for collaboration - full-time or freelance.